 I started writing a Blog lastnight, but again didn’t publish it.
 With this 30 day challenge, I’m learning I can write anytime of day.
 Mama always said, “Nothing good happens after midnight.”
 Well, in my mind there is nothing publish worthy after 9:00 pm.

 This is what’s happening in real-time.
 I’m sitting at the dining room table at Smith’s house, listening to my favorite CD, drinking coffee from a red mug, and looking out the sliding glass doors at the lake.
 It rained lastnight, and brought in fog, so the lake is not visible yet.
-I know the lake is there, but I cannot physically see it.
-Does this sound familiar?
+I know the lake is there, but I cannot physically see it yet.

 This reminds me of this path of life we’re on.
 We know we have one, but we can only see so far ahead.
 God gives us just enough light for the step we’re on.
 We take a step, and there is more light, but just enough for that step.
 Sitting here this morning, I wish to see more steps.